 Up to 29.99%

 Minimum Credit Score

 People looking for a process that is fast and straightforward can’t go wrong when applying through Best Egg for a personal loan. ...
 Read More

-*The Annual Percentage Rate (APR) is the cost of credit as a yearly rate and ranges from 5.99%-29.99%, which may include an origination fee from 0.99% - 5.99%.
-Any origination fee on a 5-year loan will be at least 4.99% and is deducted from loan proceeds.
-The APR offered will depend on your credit score, income, debt payment obligations, loan amount, loan term, credit usage history and other factors, and therefore may be higher than our lowest advertised rate.
-Requests for the highest loan amount may resulting an APR higher than our lowest advertised rate.
+The Annual Percentage Rate (APR) is the cost of credit as a yearly rate and ranges from 5.99%-29.99%, which may include an origination fee from 0.99% - 5.99% that is deducted from loan proceeds.
+Any origination fee on a loan term 4-years or longer will be at least 4.99%.
+The loan term and the APR offered will depend on your credit score, income, debt payment obligations, loan amount, credit usage history and other factors.
+Additionally, the APR offered is impacted by your loan term and may be higher than our lowest advertised rate.
+Requests for the highest loan amount may result in an APR higher than our lowest advertised rate.
 You need a minimum 700 FICO® score and a minimum individual annual income of $100,000 to qualify for our lowest rate.